Since reading “Parenting Begins Before Conception” years ago and interviewing the author, I have really been contemplating pre-prenatal psychology.

 Do our babies communicate with us before they are conceived?

-I have read countless stories about parents receiving communication through dreams and feelings from there soon to be conceived.
+I have read countless stories about parents receiving communication through dreams and feelings from their soon to be conceived baby.

 I have found that I am not the only one who has had these types of “messages” I stumbled upon the website Birth Psychology.

 The description from the website says it best:

 “Within this site many doorways open to reveal the rich dimensions of a new psychology of consciousness applied to pregnancy and birth.
 You will find sections revealing the secrets of life before birth, the psychological drama that unfolds during birth for babies, parents, and caregivers, the bitter realities of birth trauma, and innovative ways to prevent or resolve these traumas.”

 There are many families that understand pre-conception communication in all sorts of ways.